-It’s odd how the definition of old changes over the years.
-When I was 6 years old, I remember thinking my 12 year old brother Don and his friends were quite mature.
+It’s odd how the definition of “old” changes over the years.
+When I was six years old, I remember thinking my 12 year old brother Don and his friends were quite mature.
 They were kind of worldly.
 They were already handsome.
 They could play sports really well.
-I looked up to them and knew someday I too would be 12 years old.
+I looked up to them and knew someday I, too, would be 12 years old.

 And someday I would get to be the mom.
 I looked forward to being the mom.
 I totally planned on driving a station wagon.
 I daydreamed about my polished nails, and I could envision my beautiful hands on the steering wheel as I drove my station wagon.

-The subject of ‘old’ came up the other day when my brother, Steven, was spending a Sunday with us.
-He was sitting on the family room floor and when he started to get up – he groaned and said his knee hurt.
-So my daughter Natalie told him he was getting old.
-In Steven’s comical way – he replied, “Nooooo, I’m not old.
+The subject of “old” came up the other day when my brother, Steven, was spending a Sunday with us.
+He was sitting on the family room floor, and when he started to get up, he groaned and said his knee hurt.
+My daughter Natalie told him he was getting old.
+In Steven’s comical way he replied, “Nooooo, I’m not old.
 My knee is old.
 Quit teasing me.”

 He made all of us laugh.
-We confirmed with him that he just told us he was not old, and it was just the knee is old.
+We confirmed with him that he just told us he is not old, and it was just his knee is old.

-Steven was laughing as he confirmed this.
-He was pleased we understood he is not old.
-It is simply his knee is old.
-And now we have it right.
+Steven appeared to be quite pleased as he confirmed that we finally understood that he is not old.
+It is simply his knee is old, and now we have it right.